tuna-f1sh/cyme/README.md

 echo $'\uf115'
 ```

 If one does not want icons, provide a config file with custom blocks not including the any 'icon\*' blocks - see the example config.
-Alternatively, to only use standard UTF-8 charactors supported by all fonts (no private use area) pass `--encoding utf8`.
-For no icon at all, use the `--no-icons` flag.
+Alternatively, to only use standard UTF-8 charactors supported by all fonts (no private use area) pass `--encoding utf8` and `--icon auto` (default).
+The `--icon auto` will drop the icon blocks if the charactors matched are not supported by the `--encoding`.

+For no icons at all, use the hidden `--no-icons` or `--icon never` args.

 # Known Issues